Signed in as:

 Whether creating programs for young-adults on the road to personal recovery, innovating programs for system-involved/impacted adults transitioning back to their communities, or challenging college students to go beyond themselves by combining academics, global exploration and aid work, Chris is driven by a passion to creatively connect ideas, people and experiences.

-Chris holds Master’s Degrees in Organizational Leadership and Education, and has been the Southern California Director of Career Technical Education at Five Keys since 2014 where he currently specializes in Apprenticeship-Readiness, Agriculture and Wellness Programs.
+Chris holds Master’s Degrees in Organizational Leadership and Education, and has been the Southern California Assistant Director of Career Technical Education at Five Keys since 2014 where he currently specializes in Apprenticeship-Readiness, Agriculture and Wellness Programs.